ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

    {:tip}

-3. Verify that the mount was successful by using the disk filesystem command.
+3. Verify that the mount was successful by using the disk file system command.
    ```
    # df -h
    Filesystem Size Used Avail Use% Mounted on